Dewan Bahasa dan Pustaka Library

-The Dewan Bahasa dan Pustaka Library (Perpustakaan Dewan Bahasa dan Pustaka) or simply Dewan Bahasa Pustaka Library, is a public library located in Pusat Bandar of Bandar Seri Begawan, was initiated in 1965 and completed in 1968.
+The Dewan Bahasa dan Pustaka Library (Perpustakaan Dewan Bahasa dan Pustaka), or simply Dewan Bahasa Pustaka Library, is a public library located in Pusat Bandar of Bandar Seri Begawan, Brunei.
+It was initiated in 1965 and completed in 1968.
 Designed in the Constructivist architecture, the building serves as a hub for educational and literary resources, with its primary function as a library and educational centre.
-Today, it offer a range of materials, services, and programs that are easily accessible and free of charge to all residents.
+Today, it offers a range of materials, services, and programs that are easily accessible and free of charge to all residents.

 History

 The Dewan Bahasa dan Pustaka Library was established in 1963 and it was temporarily housed in the then Department of Education.
-Sultan Omar Ali Saifuddien III laid the building's foundation on 29 September 1965, and was formally inaugurated by Pengiran Anak Mohamed Alam on 29 September 1968.
-Government buildings were formerly located on the site, but they were destroyed to create place for the library.
+Sultan Omar Ali Saifuddien III laid the building's foundation on 29 September 1965.
+It was formally inaugurated by Pengiran Anak Mohamed Alam on 29 September 1968.
+Government buildings were formerly located on the site, but they were razed to create place for the library.
 Constructed beside the Brunei Radio Broadcasting and Information Department, it is located in Brunei Town at the intersection of Jalan Elizabeth II and Jalan Stoney.

 With time, it had a crucial part in key national events, such as preparations for Sultan Hassanal Bolkiah's coronation in 1968.
 From the time of the establishment, the library materials were only available for reference.
 However, from 1 September 1971, the library was made a public library and lending services are now offered to the public.
 Throughout the decades following the time of its establishment, a number of its branches were also created outside of the capital as well as in other districts.
 The first public library services in the all three other districts were established in 1975.

 From 1992 to 1994, the administration section of the DPB gradually moved to the new building in the Old Airport area, and has since become the current headquarters location.
 Meanwhile, from 1994 the building at Jalan Elizabeth II has been made solely as a public library.